 - iv) Compare and contrast: compare and contrast your two case studies.
-In this section, you should focus on how the two case studies, as examples of the two approaches, are different (or similar) in their process, roles of citizens and planners and "stakeholders," decision-making, planning outcomes, and values embedded in each approach.
-Do not give your opinion about which paradigm is "better" or more effective; instead, simply comment on the differences (and similarities) between the two approaches (roughly 4-6 pages) - v) Conclusion: summarize what you said in your paper (1-2 pages)
+In this section, you should focus on how the two case studies, as examples of the two approaches, are different (or similar) in their process; roles of citizens, planners and "stakeholders"; decision-making; planning outcomes; and values embedded in each approach.
+Do not give your opinion about which paradigm is "better" or more effective-instead, simply comment on the differences (and similarities) between the two approaches (roughly 3 pages) - v) Conclusion: summarize key points and take-aways from your paper (roughly 1 page)

-You are also expected to give a short (no more than 7 minutes) in-class presentation to share with the class your findings.
 Before submitting your term research paper, you must run it through the SafeAssign feature of Blackboard for plagiarism detection, and generate a clean report (see the Academic Integrity section of this syllabus for more information).
-In-class presentations are November 26 through December 3, and Term Research Papers are due in class on December 3.
+Term Research Papers are due in class on May 4 (printed copies only, no e-copies).